Find Funding

 The PGT provides gardeners with the opportunity to acquire skills and gain qualifications through part-time courses and work placements.
 This enhances their careers and benefits the horticulture profession as a whole.

-The Finnis Scott Award , for information and application criteria see the Professional Gardeners Trust web pages at http://pgtrust.org/apply/
+The Finnis Scott Award, for information and application criteria see the Professional Gardeners Trust web pages at http://pgtrust.org

-Woodland Trust Tree Planting Packs The Woodland Trust has a range of tree packs to suit schools, youth groups and communities.
+Woodland Trust Tree Planting Packs - a range of tree packs to suit schools, youth groups and communities.
 Applicants can receive practical packs and advice for ensuring a successful planting.
 For more information go to the Woodland Trust web pages for more details at http://www.woodlandtrust.org.uk/plant-trees/

 General Funding

-Need up to £4000 funding for a project that benefits the community?
+Need funding for a project that benefits the community?

 Awards for All Scotland

-Awards for All is a small grants scheme which makes awards of between £300 and £10,000 to support projects that improve opportunities to take part in arts, sports and community activities and projects that promote education, health and the environment. https://www.tnlcommunityfund.org.uk/funding/programmes/national-lottery-awards-for-all-scotland
+Awards for All is a small grants scheme which makes awards to support projects with social connections and community activities at their heart that create healthier, happier lives and a flourishing society. . https://www.tnlcommunityfund.org.uk/funding/programmes/national-lottery-awards-for-all-scotland

 Gannochy Trust Through its grant making, the Trust seeks to make a positive difference for the benefit of people living in Scotland, with a preference for Perth and Kinross.
 See www.gannochytrust.org.uk/

 The Corra Foundation, (formerly Lloyds TSB Foundation (Scotland)) The Corra Foundation distributes its funds to recognised charities in Scotland which are focused on improving the quality of life for people in Scotland who are disadvantaged or at risk of becoming disadvantaged.
 It has a particular emphasis on funding grassroots charities (with an annual income of £500,000 or less).
-Funding is available through three funding programmes.
-The majority of grants are made through the Henry Duncan Awards (previously known as the Standard Grants Scheme).
-The two other funding programmes are the Capacity Building Programme which funds projects that enhance the effectiveness of the voluntary sector and the Partnerships Drug Initiative which aims to promote voluntary sector work with vulnerable children and young people affected by substance misuse.
-The Foundation also runs a number of funding surgeries to give people the opportunity to discuss their application face-to-face before it is submitted.
 For more information, please visit Lloyds TSB Foundation Scotland

-MacRobert Trust Grants Programme The MacRobert Trust, which makes grants to registered charities in the United Kingdom (but preference is given to registered charities in Scotland), has various application deadlines throughout the year.
+MacRobert Trust Grants Programme makes grants to registered charities in the United Kingdom (but preference is given to registered charities in Scotland), has various application deadlines throughout the year.
 The MacRobert Trust makes grants in the areas of Services and Sea; Education and Training; Children and Youth; Science, Engineering and Technology; Agriculture and Horticulture; and Tarland and the Local Area.
-Grants can range between £5,000 and £25,000 and occasionally
+The Macrobert Trust Grants

 SCDC Supporting Communities – offer extended to more groups